top of page

 Former Sandstone Quarry and Track (1860s)

 The area west of Explorer’s Walk contains a series of quarry workings where stone was extracted from outcrops along the sandstone ridge.
-There are two main workings (north and south) and other smaller workings scattered around the centre of this area.
+This quarry was one of the first sandstone quarries developed in Queensland.
+It was owned by Joshua Jeays, and sandstone from the quarry was used in the construction of Parliament House in 1864.
+The quarry is regarded as significant as one of the first sandstone quarries in Queensland.
+There are two main workings (north and south) and other smaller workings

 Hospital Dump Sites

-• ANNOUNCEMENT
+• ANNOUNCEMENTS

-Review into Wolston Park Hospital
+Review into Wolston Park Hospital Complete

 Keep updated via email free regarding website development and other news